 Translational research in neuroscience and engineering is the primary focus of SMI.
-The aim is to develop new diagnostic and therapeutic methods in the areas of pain, motor control, sports sciences, and rehabilitation.
+The aim is to develop new diagnostic and therapeutic methods in the areas of pain, motor control, and rehabilitation.

 Organisation of Research

 Interdisciplinarity, international cooperation, and committed and dedicated researchers are the core resources of SMI.
 The interdisciplinarity is illustrated by a diversity of research areas.

 Research is organised in the following Research Interest Groups (RIG):

 - Neural Engineering and Neurophysiology of Movement (Head: Winnie Jensen)